slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Justice will not be served until those who are unaffected are as outraged as those who are.' -- Benjamin Franklin*

+> *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
+There must be both cooperation and competition between people in the same society.There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*

 ---